puppetlabs-toy-chest/puppetlabs-image_build/README.md

   --rocker                       - Use Rocker as the build tool --[no-]show-diff               - Enable or disable showing the diff when
-                                   running Puppet to build the image --volume STRING                - A list of volumes to be added to the resulting image
+                                   running Puppet to build the image --skip-puppet-install          - If the base image already contains Puppet we can skip installing it --volume STRING                - A list of volumes to be added to the resulting image